Solid Oak Flooring

 Depending on the type of cut required (flat sawn, quarter-sawn, etc.) the round is sliced into 28mm thick layers and put "into stick" to air dry for between 3 months and 2 years - you may have seen this outside timber mills, where a whole sliced round has been left to dry with wooden wedges placed between the layers.

-The air dried oak is now placed into a kiln for around 6 weeks to take the moisture content of the wood down to about 10-12% (note that some oak imported into the UK from China, has been dried down to 8% whereupon, the moment the oak boards are unwrapped from their airtight packaging, they swell quickly in Britain's damp air and often become mis-shapen).
+The air dried oak is now placed into a kiln for around 6 weeks to take the moisture content of the wood down to about 10-12% (note that some oak imported into the UK from China, has been dried down to less than 8% whereupon, the moment the oak boards are unwrapped from their airtight packaging, they swell quickly in Britain's damp air and often become mis-shapen).

 After the dried wood emerges from the kiln, it is processed into the finished 20mm floor boards you buy for your home - stress grooves are routed, tongues and grooves are added and the boards are planed and sanded to a smooth finish.